NVIDIA/spark-rapids/docs/compatibility.md

 When Apache Spark does a sum aggregation on decimal values it will store the result in a value with a precision that is the input precision + 10, but with a maximum precision of 38.
-The table below summarizes the number of rows/values in an aggregation before an overflow is possible, and the number of rows/values in the aggregation before an overflow might not be detected.
+The table below shows the number of rows/values in an aggregation before an overflow is possible, and the number of rows/values in the aggregation before an overflow might not be detected.
 Please note that these are for the worst case situations, meaning all the values in the sum were either the largest or smallest values possible to be stored in the input type.
 In the common